Meet the Global Caravan Dancers, International

 Christine Haviland — the Sisterhood

-I am proud to say I am part of GCDC, Int, Director of Caravan Project Auckland and NZ, student at CS level 4 (for now), Certified teacher Tribal Grooves™ in Level 1, (first in NZ) and most recently GCTB Master Teacher Level 1.
+I am proud to say I am part of GCDC, Int, Director of Caravan Project Auckland and NZ, student at CS level 7, Certified teacher Tribal Grooves™ in Level 1, (first in NZ) and most recently GCTB Master Teacher Level 1.
 In this newest role I am excited to be able to take the Dance across NZ!